coldice1915/trivia-api/README.md

 ### Backend

-The `./backend` directory contains the Flask and SQLAlchemy server, and the API documentation.
+The `./backend` directory contains the Flask and SQLAlchemy server, and the API reference.

 ### Frontend